 It all depends on your particular situation.

-There is no across-the-board best practice for optimizing your sales force’s performance via compensation strategy.
-Every company, market and competitive landscape is different in ways important to this discussion at any given point in time.
+There is no across-the-board best practice for optimizing your tech sales force’s performance via compensation strategy.
+Every company, market and competitive landscape is different in ways important to this discussion, particularly at any given point in time.

 Let’s take a look at some of the more common variables and how they might affect your compensation strategy: